reduxframework/redux-framework/readme.txt

 * Release date: December 01, 2021

 = 4.3.4 =
-* Fixed: CSS and JS not loading when embedding Redux due to malformed path.
+* Fixed: CSS and JS not loading when embedding Redux due to a malformed path.
 * Modified: Update to the Extendify template library.
 * Release date: November, 24 2021